What Is Ethereum Classic and How Does It Work?

-Ethereum Classic is a permissionless, decentralised, secure, and censorship-resistant blockchain, which is the continuation of the original Ethereum stack launched in 2015.
+Ethereum Classic (ETC) is a permissionless, decentralised, secure, and censorship-resistant blockchain, which is the continuation of the original Ethereum stack launched in 2015.
 After the DAO controversy, the Ethereum project split into two - Ethereum and Ethereum Classic over ideological differences and how to resolve them.
-The underlying objective and infrastructure of Ethereum Classic are the same - to provide a public platform to run smart contracts and decentralised apps or dApps.
+The underlying objective and infrastructure are the same - to provide a public platform to run smart contracts and decentralised apps or dApps.
 ETC donates Ethereum Classic token.

-Ethereum Classic runs on an unaltered version of the original Ethereum blockchain.
+It runs on an unaltered version of the original Ethereum blockchain.
 Its philosophy is to put the code above everything else, and if there are any exploits or compromises, they shouldn't be removed through hard forks which damage the integrity of the code.
 The team behind ETC believes in maintaining absolute immutability that doesn't welcome human interference at any cost.

 7 Days Change

 Why Was Ethereum Classic Invented?

 The original Ethereum blockchain launched a complex smart contract called Decentralised Autonomous Organisation (DAO), a digital venture capital created to fund dApps.
 Anyway, whoever wanted to have a say in terms of what dApps should be financed through the Ethereum platform was required to purchase DAO Tokens using Ether.
 Having DAO tokens meant you were now a part of the DAO smart contract.